latex3/babel/news-guides/guides/non-standard-hyphenation-with-luatex.md

 \end{document}
 ```

-In the replacement list, there is an extended syntax which allows to map the captured characters.
-For example, `{2|ΐΰῒῢ|ίύὶὺ}` means: if the second captured char is ΐ replace it with ί, ύ with ύ, and so on.
-This feature is particularly useful when a letter changes if there is a hyphen, and also when transliterating.
-Here is a partial example of the latter (the full example is [here](../news/whats-new-in-babel-3.44.md), with digraphs and trigraphs):
+In the replacement list, there is an extended syntax which allows to
+**map the captured characters**.
+For example, `{2|ΐΰῒῢ|ίύὶὺ}` means: if
+the second captured char is ΐ replace it with ί, ύ with ύ, and so on.
+This feature is particularly useful when a letter changes if there is a
+hyphen, and also when transliterating.
+Here is a partial example of the
+latter (the full example is [here](../news/whats-new-in-babel-3.44.md),
+with digraphs and trigraphs):
 ```tex
 \babelprehyphenation{transrussian}
   {([ABVGDEËZIJKLMNOPRSTUFHÈY"abvgdeëzijklmnoprstufhèy'])}{